Step-by-Step Monitoring Guide

-Please fill out a monarch count data sheet each time you monitor a site for monarchs.
+Conduct a monarch count during the Thanksgiving and New Year’s count period or anytime during the overwintering season.
+Fill out a separate monarch count data sheet each time you monitor a site for monarchs.

 Conducting a habitat assessment is optional, but please consider taking the extra time to collect important site-specific information that helps capture the habitat conditions and threats each site faces.
 There are two versions available: a one-page assessment that covers the most important aspects of a site, and a longer, more comprehensive assessment that is ideal for land managers and individuals interested in gathering more in-depth data at their site.
 Please aim to fill out a habitat assessment once a year per site.